twineworks/tweakflow/site/content/embedding.md

 ```
 The scope is empty, which means there is no access to any modules including the standard library.
 The expression must be entirely self-contained.

-To give the expression some context, but not go all the way to maintaining a complete runtime, you might consider embedding a user expression into a let construct that defines some variables.
+To give the expression some context, but not go all the way to maintaining a complete runtime, an application might embed a user expression into a let construct that defines some variables.

 The following snippet puts variables `first_name` and `last_name` into scope.
 The expression is supposed to evaluate to a greeting line.
 ```java